SwapnilDhamdhere/SwapnilDhamdhere/README.md

 ### Hi there 👋

 I'm Swapnil from india, and i do content on design and development.
-I really enjoyed learning languages and framework react and anguler,as well as work in android.I also like buliding difrent project (ex- chatapp, auto message, populer web appliction clone). you can check me out here 👇
+I really enjoyed learning languages and framework react and anguler,as well as work in android.
+I also like buliding different project (ex- chat app, auto message, populer web application clone). you can check me out here 👇
 <!--
 **SwapnilDhamdhere/SwapnilDhamdhere** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.